vigviswa/Named-Entity-Recognition-Using-Decision-Trees/README.md

 # Named Entity Recognition Using Decision Trees

 This repositiory covers how to extract the Named Entities in the SemEval2010 - Task 8 Dataset.
+You can look up the Dataset [here](https://github.com/vigviswa/Named-Entity-Recognition-Using-Decision-Trees/tree/main/data).
+Also, the SemEval2010 - Task 8 statement can be read [here](https://semeval2.fbk.eu/semeval2.php?location=tasks).

+### Quickstart and Summary

-The task has been divided into two parts:
+For the implementation, the task has been divided into two parts:

 ### Part 1 and Part 2: